 Maybe there was a last-minute drop in your credit score because you were late paying the student loan.
 Maybe your employer made a mistake on your work verification form.

-This is the reason some loan applicants call the bank a couple times a day.
+This is the reason some loan applicants call the bank a couple of times a day.

 Rocket Mortgage offers transparency to ease your mind and give you a head start if you do have a problem.
 While underwriters look into your application, you’ll have access to a portal that includes a to-do list and an up-to-date status for your application.